CopilotC-Nvim/CopilotChat.nvim/README.md

 #### Commands coming from default prompts

-- `:CopilotChatExplain` - Explain how it works
+- `:CopilotChatExplain` - Write an explanation for the active selection as paragraphs of text
-- `:CopilotChatTests` - Briefly explain how selected code works then generate unit tests
+- `:CopilotChatReview` - Review the selected code
 - `:CopilotChatFix` - There is a problem in this code.
-Rewrite the code to show it with the bug fixed.
+Rewrite the code to show it with the bug fixed
-- `:CopilotChatOptimize` - Optimize the selected code to improve performance and readablilty.
+- `:CopilotChatOptimize` - Optimize the selected code to improve performance and readablilty
-- `:CopilotChatDocs` - Write documentation for the selected code.
-The reply should be a codeblock containing the original code with the documentation added as comments.
-Use the most appropriate documentation style for the programming language used (e.g. JSDoc for JavaScript, docstrings for Python etc.
+- `:CopilotChatDocs` - Please add documentation comment for the selection
+- `:CopilotChatTests` - Please generate tests for my code
 - `:CopilotChatFixDiagnostic` - Please assist with the following diagnostic issue in file
 - `:CopilotChatCommit` - Write commit message for the change with commitizen convention
 - `:CopilotChatCommitStaged` - Write commit message for the change with commitizen convention